wisniewskikr/spring-boot-rest/README.md

 This is example project of usage Spring Boot + Rest + Swagger 2.
 This project provides CRUD (Create, Read, Update, Delete) operations on users by REST Api and enables test it by Swagger UI.

+Additionally service is secured by API KEY in header:
+- name: API-KEY
+- value: 123

+This application is also secured by SSL.

 Useful tools:
 - SoapUI: tool for sending REST requests.